EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 - To test other presets just right-click the `Customizable UI Replacer` Mod and hit reinstall and select the preset you want.
 - Once `Customizable UI Replacer` is reinstalled follow the steps for [A Matter of Time](#a-matter-of-time) and [Widget Mod](#widget-mod).

-## How to start up Tales from Skyrim's Holds
+## How to start up Tales from the Northern Lands

 Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
 Once its launched there will be a dropdown box on the top right and a big run button next to it.
 Ensure it is set to SKSE by selecting it in the dropdown box and then hitting the run button.